-Credit: Fine Art, CTE Prerequisite: None Length: 1 Year
+Credit: Fine Art / CTE Prerequisite: None Length: Year

 This course explores the commercial aspects of art.
 Techniques include freehand drawing, lettering, and computer-enhancement for commercial advertising, posters and illustrations.
 Students will be using Adobe software including Illustrator, Photoshop, and InDesign to create various graphic design projects while exploring art in the digital world.
-This will apply toward your Fine Art requirements.
+This course will include an introductory look into the various tools within the Adobe suite.